aria-ml/dataeval/docs/source/concepts/Binning.md

 There is a fourth path.
 Naming a factor in `continuous_factor_bins` sends it down the first row **regardless of what its numeric values mean**, marking it continuous and binned even if they are categorical codes.
 A non-numeric column named there raises `TypeError` rather than being coerced.
-That is the intended escape hatch, and also a way to mislabel a factor for the life of that {class}`.Metadata`.
+That is the intended escape hatch for a numeric factor you want cut on edges of your own, so it is worth naming only factors you mean to treat as continuous — the label holds for the life of that {class}`.Metadata`.

 ### Binning moves a factor one way